pyve/jobs-on-fire/README.md

 **IMPORTANT**

 To deploy to production first change the `DATABASE` variable in the `app/scripts/main.js` to `empleos-pyve`.
+If you don't do this, the job postings from the production database will not show up and the staging database contents will show up instead.

 Then, assuming you have a clone of the [PyVe's site sources](https://github.com/pyve/pyve.github.com/) in the parent dir: